Understanding Bill of Lading: Definition, Types, and Practical Uses

 • Registration/identification number of the transport vehicle;

-• Number of items/packages, their weight, contents specific handling instructions;
+• Number of items/packages, their weight, exact weight of the cargo, contents specific handling instructions;

 • Any additional legal obligations and service terms applicable to both parties;